ValentinH/react-easy-sort/README.md

 It is mobile friendly by default.
 It doesn't block scrolling the page when swiping inside it: the user needs to press an item during at least 200ms to start the drag gesture.

-On non-touch device, the drag gesture only starts after moving an element by at least one pixel.
+On non-touch devices, the drag gesture only starts after moving an element by at least one pixel.
 This is done to avoid blocking clicks on clickable elements inside an item.

 ## Features